cloudmesh/client/docs/source/man/man.rst

       Options:

-         --cloud=CLOUD    the name of the cloud [default: general] --format=FORMAT  the output format [default: table]
+         --cloud=CLOUD    the name of the cloud
+         --format=FORMAT  the output format [default: table]
          --all            lists all the default values

     Description:

         Cloudmesh has the ability to manage easily multiple clouds.
 One of the key concepts to make the list of such